JoshuaAronovitz/CancerTreatmentAnalysis/README.md

 3) pip install plotly (then press enter)

 To run the code, press the run button in the top right of the visual studio interface.
-Then there should be a link which contains numbers in it. ctrl + click on that link.
+Then there should be a link which contains numbers in it (it should look like https://string_of_numbers_and_periods. ctrl + click on that link.
 After you are finished, click on the terminal and do crtl + C